Young couple in front of an apartment building holding keys.

 Do You Need Credit to Rent an Apartment?

-Key points about: how credit scores influence your chances of renting an apartment
+Key points about: how credit scores influence renting

-3. If you don’t have a credit history, there are still steps you can take to qualify for an apartment.
+If you don’t have a credit history, or if you have poor credit, there are still steps you can take to qualify for an apartment.

 What factors do landlords look at to determine if you qualify to rent?

-Potential landlords typically consider multiple aspects of your finances and personal history when approving you for an apartment.
+Each potential landlord typically considers multiple aspects of your finances and personal history when approving you for an apartment.
 And you don’t need a flawless record to qualify; excelling in one area may offset shortcomings in another.

-• Rental history: Your rental history can help landlords determine whether you’re a reliable tenant.
+Your rental history can help a prospective landlord determine whether you’re a reliable tenant.
 In addition to requesting a list of your previous residences, they may also ask for references from previous landlords.
 A longer history shows you can handle the responsibility of renting an apartment.
 If you’re a first-time renter, providing reference letters from reputable sources may help establish your credibility.

-• Criminal record: Landlords may run criminal background checks on prospective tenants.
+Landlords may run criminal background checks on prospective tenants.
 And some criminal offenses might disqualify would-be renters.
-However, the Fair Housing Act prevents landlords from rejecting an applicant based solely on having a criminal record; other factors, like the crime’s severity, must be considered.
+However, according to the State of North Carolina, the Fair Housing Act prevents landlords from rejecting an applicant based solely on having a criminal record; other factors, like the crime’s severity, must be considered.

 What credit score will help you get an apartment?